 - 1 teaspoon aluminum-free baking powder

-- 1/3 cup plus 2 tablespoons good quality unsweetened cocoa powder (such as Ghirardeli)
+- 1/3 cup plus 2 tablespoons good quality unsweetened cacao powder (such as Ghirardeli)

 - ½ cup plus 3 tablespoons sugar